Nimda11/AzureNSG_BlockListUpdate/README.md

 # AzureNSG_BlockListUpdate
-works with ScreenConnect Blocklist and updates a VM's Network Security Group (NSG) with a fresh rule to block in and outbound traffic.\
+Works with ScreenConnect Blocklist and updates a VM's Network Security Group (NSG) with a fresh rule to block in and outbound traffic. should help mitigate password spraying attacks.

 # Prerequisites
 - Powershell7